Wheaton Office |

 Divorce

 Divorce is the legal mechanism used to end a marriage between two individuals.
-The divorce process can resolve many issues, such as dividing marital property and debts, determining parental responsibilities and child support issues, and determining whether maintenance or alimony payments will be paid by one spouse to the other.
-A divorce can be granted on no-fault grounds only.
+The divorce process can resolve many issues, such as dividing marital property and debts, determining parental responsibilities and child support obligations, and determining whether maintenance or alimony payments will be paid by one spouse to the other.
+In Illinois, a divorce can be granted on no-fault grounds, and "irreconcilable differences" are the only grounds for divorce recognized by family courts.
 No-fault means that the person seeking the divorce does not have to prove that the other party did anything to cause the breakdown of the marriage.
-Fault requires that the person seeking the divorce prove that the other party did something specific to cause the marriage to fail.
-Prior to 2016, a divorce could also be granted on fault grounds, including adultery, mental cruelty, or abandonment.
-However, fault-based divorce has been eliminated as an available option going forward, and Illinois only recognizes "irreconcilable differences" as a grounds for divorce.

 Usually, there are a limited number of issues that will need to be resolved in order to legally dissolve a marriage.
 Couples who can agree on these issues can usually finalize their divorce quickly, and they may use methods such as mediation or collaborative law to reach agreements.
 However, there are some cases where issues may be contested.
 Involving an experienced family law attorney early in the process is usually advantageous in resolving any issues in dispute between the spouses.